GoogleCloudPlatform/cluster-toolkit/examples/README.md

 ### image-builder.yaml

-This Blueprint helps create custom VM images by applying necessary software and configurations to existing images, such as the [HPC VM Image][hpcimage].
+This Blueprint uses the [Packer template resource][pkr] to create custom VM images by applying software and configurations to existing images.
+By default, it uses the [HPC VM Image][hpcimage] as a source image.
 Using a custom VM image can be more scalable than installing software using boot-time startup scripts because

 * it avoids reliance on continued availability of package repositories
 * VMs will join an HPC cluster and execute workloads more rapidly due to reduced